Connect with others who understand.

 Corticosteroids

 People with psoriatic arthritis may be prescribed corticosteroids to help control joint pain, swelling, and stiffness.
-In a 2016 study, researchers found that people taking corticosteroids had a two to six times higher risk of some bacterial, viral, and fungal infections than people who weren’t taking these drugs.
+Researchers found that people taking corticosteroids had a two to six times higher risk of some bacterial, viral, and fungal infections than people who weren’t taking these drugs.
 The researchers noted that the risk depended on the drug dose and a participant’s age and other medical conditions, such as diabetes.

 Disease-Modifying Antirheumatic Drugs

-However, the risk of infections linked with DMARDs rises if you’re taking a biologic, according to the Arthritis Foundation.
+However, the risk of infections does increase if you’re taking a biologic medication.
 Biologics are a type of DMARD that target specific parts of the immune system.
-Examples of biologics used to treat PsA include:
+Another type of DMARD, called Janus kinase (JAK) inhibitors, can increase the risk of infection.

 Strategies To Help Prevent Infections

-Maintaining a healthy lifestyle is a good preventive strategy for warding off infection, whether or not you have psoriatic arthritis.
+Maintaining a healthy lifestyle is a good preventive strategy for warding off infections, whether or not you have psoriatic arthritis.
 Healthy lifestyle suggestions include:

 • Be physically active.